Klemet/klemet.github.io/content/event/14th_annual_CEF/index.md

 ---
-title: Long-term impacts of uneven-aged development on the quantity and fragmentation of old-growth forest in a landscape (CEF)
+title: 🏆 Long-term impacts of uneven-aged development on the quantity and fragmentation of old-growth forest in a landscape (CEF)

-event: 14th annual symposium of the Centre d’Étude de la Forêt (CEF)
+event: 14th annual symposium of the Centre for Forest Research (CEF)
 event_url: http://www.cef-cfr.ca/index.php?n=Colloque.Colloque2021

 location: Virtual